-In his third season as Baylor's defensive coordinator is Phil Bennett, a 35-year veteran with head coaching experience who has served as DC at eight schools.
+In his fourth season as Baylor's defensive coordinator is Phil Bennett, a 36-year veteran with head coaching experience who has served as a DC at eight schools.
 In addition to a six-year stint as head coach at SMU, Bennett has supervised defenses in the Big 12, SEC, Big Ten, Big East and Big Eight.

-Bennett's 2012 unit, which boasted five All-Big 12 honorees, played a huge role in Baylor winning five of its final six games.
-Over the final five regular-season games, the Bears' D averaged 2.6 takeaways per contest.
+Baylor's 2012 defense, which boasted five All-Big 12 honorees, played a huge role in BU winning five of its final six games.
+Over the final five regular-season games, Bennett's defense averaged 2.6 takeaways per contest.
 In its final game, a dominating 49-26 Holiday Bowl win over No. 17 UCLA, Baylor allowed just 33 yards on 28 rushing attempts and held the Bruins' offense to 1-of-17 on third-down conversions.

 In his first season in Waco, his 2011 defense produced seven All-Big 12 performers, including second-team NT Nicolas Jean-Baptiste.
 The Bears finished 10-3 and won the 2011 Alamo Bowl en route to a No. 12 final ranking; during a six-game winning streak to end the season, Bennett's defense accounted for 19 takeaways.